juychen/juychen.github.io/docs/3_Nextflow/NextflowDocker.md

   --list      Display list of supported single-cell technologies
 ```

-Then you have correctly pulled the image.
+Remember that we have not installed the KB software in our EC2 instance.
+Therefore this KB information implies that you have correctly pulled and run the image.
 You can exit the container using the exit command:

 ```shell
 root@e6d2ce35c6dc:/# exit